Soccer-Man United fight back to win, Spurs and Southampton out

 By Lori Ewing

-MANCHESTER, England, March 1 (Reuters) - Manchester United fought back from 1-0 down to overpower West Ham United 3-1 and reach the FA Cup quarter-finals as Premier League Tottenham Hotspur and Southampton suffered shock defeats on Wednesday.
+MANCHESTER, England, March 1 (Reuters) - Manchester United fought back to overpower West Ham United 3-1 and reach the FA Cup quarter-finals as Premier League Tottenham Hotspur and Southampton suffered shock defeats on Wednesday.

 Tottenham suffered a 1-0 loss at Championship side Sheffield United after Iliman Ndiaye scored 11 minutes from time to stun the visitors.

+"Just delighted for the players.
+We kept disciplined.
+Look at what that means to the support.
+We turned up, hoping for a miracle and to be in the quarter-final is incredible.
+It is just a fantastic day," Grimsby manager Paul Hurst told ITV.

+Grimsby are only the sixth team from the fourth tier or below to reach the last eight of the FA Cup since the introduction of the division in 1958-59.

-Championship leaders Burnley beat Fleetwood Town 1-0 in the other tie to join Manchester City, Brighton & Hove Albion, Fulham and Blackburn Rovers in the quarter-finals.
+Championship leaders Burnley beat Fleetwood Town 1-0 in the other tie to set up a quarter-final trip to champions Manchester City.

 (Reporting by Lori Ewing, editing by Ed Osmond)